 The list below contains links to all of the data files referred to in the book.
-There are a few data sets that were introduced in version 0.4 that weren't in version 0.3.1, and some of the data sets from version 0.3.1 have been dropped in version 0.4.
+There are a few data sets that were introduced in version 0.4 that weren't in version 0.3.1, and some of the data sets from version 0.3.1 were dropped in version 0.4.
 You can also download a zip file containing all of the R data files.

-In late 2013 I gave a one-day workshop out at CSIRO that aimed to provide a brief introduction to R for an audience who knew statistics but not R. The workshop consisted of two distinct parts, an introduction to the basic mechanics of R, followed by a fairly rapid coverage of a lot of core statistical tools in R. (There's also a bonus "Part 3" that covers a few additional topics that I'm fond of).
-Anyway, given that the University owns the IP associated with the workshop, and with the agreement of both CSIRO and the University, I've posted copies of all the slides, the exercises and the solution sets to the exercises.
+In late 2013 Dan gave a one-day workshop out at CSIRO that aimed to provide a brief introduction to R for an audience who knew statistics but not R. The workshop consisted of two distinct parts, an introduction to the basic mechanics of R, followed by a fairly rapid coverage of a lot of core statistical tools in R. (There's also a bonus "Part 3" that covers a few additional topics that he's fond of).
+Anyway, given that the University owns the IP associated with the workshop, and with the agreement of both CSIRO and the University, he's posted copies of all the slides, the exercises and the solution sets to the exercises.

 Part 1: Introducing R